Lords inflict two defeats on Government over new deepfake porn offence

 Peers have inflicted two heavy defeats on the Government over elements of a new offence of creating sexually explicit deepfake images or the filming of someone without their consent.

-Ministers brought forward an amendment to the Data (Use and Access) Bill after campaigning from Conservative peer Baroness Owen of Alderley Edge.
+Ministers brought forward an amendment to the Data (Use and Access) Bill at third reading after campaigning from Conservative peer Baroness Owen of Alderley Edge.

 However, Lady Owen brought forward further amendments backed by her front bench to strengthen the new law, which she argued does not go far enough.